1Password/onepassword-sdk-js/README.md

 const secret = await client.secrets.resolve("op://vault/item/field");
 ```

 Make sure to use [secret reference URIs](https://developer.1password.com/docs/cli/secret-references/) with the syntax `op://vault/item/field` to securely load secrets from 1Password into your code.

-Note: We don't yet support secret reference-based retrieval of files and SSH Keys and we don't support secret reference query params.
+Note: The SDK doesn't yet support using secret references with query parameters, so you can't use secret references to retrieve file attachments or SSH keys, or to get more information about field metadata.